 VOC-532 Student Evaluation

-Courses can also be taken individually to enhance specific competencies, except those noted, which have prerequisites.
-See course schedule for complete details.
-All courses may not be offered in each schedule.
+Some courses can be taken individually or in combination with required prerequisites to enhance specific competencies.
+See the Non-credit Class Schedule for complete details.
+All courses may not be offered in every schedule.

-*The following courses must be completed prior to Obedience Practicum 1 and Obedience Practicum 2:
+*The following courses must be completed prior to the Obedience Practicum 1 and Obedience Practicum 2:

 VOC-526 Obedience Practicum 1 must be take before VOC-527 Obedience Practicum 2